Join us for your life’s next adventure.

-Admissions for the inaugural cohort starting the programme in January 2024 are now open.
+Admissions for the cohort starting the programme in January 2025 are now open.

-You may also express interest in being considered for the January 2025 and January 2026 cohorts if you wish.
-There will be further opportunities to apply for these cohorts in future admissions rounds.
+You may also express interest in being considered for the January 2026 cohort if you wish.

-The deadline for applications for the current admissions round is midnight GMT 8 January 2023
+The deadline for applications for the current admissions round is noon GMT on Monday, 12 February 2024.

 How to apply

 Submit your application using our online form (link below) by the deadline.

 - An outline CV (no more than four pages)